Why Wire?

 Getting Results from the Wire

 We have discussed how to put the wire on in the above section, but the job is not finished.
-One can put
+One can put significant

-become tighter as the tree narrows.
+the tree narrows.

 If the tree is two-dimensional, swing some branches around to the back of the tree to give the tree depth.
 If there